 - and the archives, records and information management professions.

-- Tsari Anderson, Co-Editor, Provenance; Coordinator, Koorie Records Unit, Public Record Office Victoria
+- Tsari Anderson, Editor, Provenance; Coordinator, Koorie Records Unit, Public Record Office Victoria

-- Dr David ‘Fred’ Cahir, Senior Lecturer, Federation University Australia, Ballarat
+- Dr David ‘Fred’ Cahir, Associate Professor of Aboriginal History, Federation University Australia

-- Dr Sebastian Gurciullo, Co-Editor, Provenance; Community Archives Officer, Public Record Office Victoria
+- Dr Sebastian Gurciullo, Assistant Editor, Provenance; Project Officer, Collection Management, Public Record Office Victoria

-- Dr Adrian Jones, Associate Professor, Faculty of Humanities and Social Sciences, La Trobe University
+- Dr Adrian Jones OAM, Associate Professor of History, La Trobe University

-- Dr Seamus O’Hanlon, Associate Professor, School of Philosophical, Historical and International Studies, Monash University
+- Dr Seamus O’Hanlon, Associate Professor of History, Monash University

 - Katherine Sheedy, Professional Historians Association (Vic) Inc.

-- Dr Judith Smart, Royal Historical Society of Victoria; Adjunct Professor, RMIT University; Principal Fellow, The Australian Centre, The University of Melbourne
+- Dr Judith Smart, Adjunct Professor, RMIT University; Principal Fellow, University of Melbourne

 All dealings between authors, referees and the editorial board should be directed to the journal editor in the first instance.